omarbenites/meta-programming-in-r/chapters/04_expressions_and_environments.md

 ## Environments and expression evaluation

 Now, finally, we come to what this chapter is all about: how we combine expressions and environments to compute values.
-The good news is that it gets pretty simple after all of the stuff above.
+The good news is that we are past all the hard stuff and it gets pretty simple after all of the stuff above.